ardydedase/ardydedase.github.io/content/software-engineering/analysis-modeling.md

 ### Boundary Objects (Presentation)

-Objects that interact directly from Actors e.g. input data from a form.
+Objects that interact directly with Actors e.g. input data from a form.

 ![Boundary Object](BoundaryObject.png)